 And it isn’t made with just any type of milk; instead, steamed milk is used to make a cortado.
 As most people know, espresso can be very acidic on the tongue.
 The steamed milk in a Cortado does a great job of making the coffee a lot less bitter and less acidic.
 It is easy to drink even for people who normally don’t like super-strong coffees.

 Also called Spanish Gibraltar coffee, it is popular all over the world.
 While other Italian coffee drinks have frothy or foamy milk on top, a cortado has very little, if any, froth on the top.

 Where Did the Cortado Originate?

-The cortado drink originated in Spain, and even today in many Spanish- and Portuguese-speaking countries, the words “coffee” and “espresso” are used synonymously.
+The cortado drink originated in Spain, and even today in many Spanish- and Portuguese-speaking countries, the words “coffee” and “espresso” are used synonymously (What Is the Difference Between Coffee and Espresso?).
 In fact, even though cortado began in Spain, there are numerous similar drinks available in this country today.
 These include: